Syllabus Spring 2021

 - Tips for Success

 409 Deike Sciences Building

 - Email: email@example.com

-- Office Hours: I am normally in my office and available for meetings on Thursdays but I am flexible with advanced notice.
+- Office Hours: Tuesday, Thursday 10-12, but I am flexible with advanced notice.
 Please contact me by email to make an appointment if you want to be sure to meet at a given day or time.